ekow-lloyd/ATM/README.md

 # ATM
- trying to create an ATM program
+An ATM program that should function and interact as the regular ATM devices